ofermeshi/gpt-home/README.md

 `python /path/to/gpt_home.py`

 ## Done
-If you encounter any issues and manage to resolve them, please post a comment so others can use it.
+If you encounter any issues and manage to resolve them, please post a comment so it can help others.

 Enjoy!